gokulm/BoltOn/docs/index.md

-BoltOn is an [open source](https://github.com/gokulm/BoltOn) framework to build any .NET application (like Console, MVC, WebAPI, Windows Service etc.,) with proper separation of concerns quickly.
+BoltOn is an [open source](https://github.com/gokulm/BoltOn) framework to build any .NET application (like Console, MVC, WebAPI, Windows Service etc.,) with proper separation of concerns.

 Installation
 ------------
 There are a [couple of packages](https://www.nuget.org/packages?q=BoltOn) for BoltOn available on NuGet.
 To install BoltOn in your .NET application, type the following command into the Package Manager Console window:

     PM> Install-Package BoltOn

 Configuration
 -------------
 After installing the package, call BoltOn() and TightenBolts() extension methods in ConfigureServices() and Configure() methods respectively.

     namespace BoltOn.Samples.WebApi